 - " Beyond the Birdfeeder: Creating a Bird-Friendly Yard with Native Wisconsin Plants" by Mariette Nowak

-- Bird-related Publications (Wisconsin Bird Conservation Initiative) Info on bird feeders, bird houses, landscaping, and cat predation
+- Bird-related Publications (Wisconsin Bird Conservation Partnership) Info on bird feeders, bird houses, landscaping, and cat predation

 - Cats Indoors (American Bird Conservancy) - Further information on cat predation and tips to keep both cats and birds safe and healthy

 - "Make Your Windows Bird-Safe" (Humane Society) - Provides a variety of methods that you can use to prevent birds from striking your windows

 By providing food, water, cover and a place for wildlife to raise their young, you not only help wildlife, but you also qualify to become an official Certified Wildlife Habitat and join the nearly 176,000 sites across the country.